AchiengMary/low_level_programming/0x09-static_libraries/README.md

-#!/bin/bash
-Readme for files in tatic libaray
+Readme for files in static libaray